Non-Markovian Quantum Trajectories of Many-Body Quantum Open Systems: The model and the exact QSD equation

 Clearly, finding the solutions to the nonlinear operator equation (\ref{CC}) is by no means trivial.
-Up to now, only a few isolated examples have been explicitly solved \cite{Strunz98,Strunz99,Jing-Yu10}.
-Here, we have derived the time-local QSD equations for a large class of many-body and multi-state systems that are of importance in quantum optics, atomic many-body physics and quantum information science \cite{book2}.
+It can be shown from the stochastic propagator of the linear QSD equation, formally the O-operator defined in the expression $\delta\psi_t(z^*)/\delta z_s^*=O(t,s,z^*)\psi_t(z^*)$ indeed exist, but determination of its explicit expression is typically a difficult issue.
+Once the explicit time-local QSD equation is derived, we have shown recently that a time-local master equation may be derived directly from the time-local QSD equation \cite{Chenetal2013}.
+Such a derivation is applicable to a generic $N$-qubit systems coupled to a common bath where a general Lindblad type of time-local master equations may be obtained \cite{Breuer,ACH}.
+The difficulty in the expansion process of the memory kernel for the time-local master equation has been transferred to the solution of O-operator through consistency condition~(\ref{CC}).
+Up to now, several physically interesting examples have been explicitly solved \cite{Strunz98,Strunz99,Jing-Yu10}.
+Here for the first time, we have derived the time-local QSD equations for a large class of many-qubit systems that are of importance in atomic many-body physics, quantum information science and quantum optics.